The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 “Your problem isn’t a number.
 Your problem is the people behind that number.
 So you have to talk to them.”

-The solution is to take note of the options mentioned.
+The solution is to take note of the optimizations mentioned.
 But, as an immediate starting point, quantify your customer’s existing pain points and then solve with best-fit tactics.
 This can be done through:

 Today’s path to purchase is a meandering customer journey that might begin on Amazon and end at a physical retailer or through an embedded buy button within an onsite Instagram feed.
 Along the way, online shoppers may be nudged through organic search results, retargeting sequences, or content delivered through paid distribution.

-In response to diversification — to use platform parlance — retailers are adopting either a multi-channel or an omni-channel model.
+In response to diversification — to use platform parlance — retailers are adopting either multi-channel marketing or an omni-channel model.

 With the former, ecommerce storefronts, online marketplaces, social commerce, and digital communities all become purchase points.
 There, customers can buy via discrete, “native” gateways.